kkorm/WeatherAlmanac/README.md

 Small website that scrapes data from the National Weather Service.

 ## Purpose
-This project was initiated largely as a learning exercise to use a combination of Python (including Flask), HTML, and CSS.
+This project was initiated largely as a learning exercise to use a combination of Python (including Flask), HTML, CSS, and Docker.
 Basic structure was borrowed from https://code.visualstudio.com/docs/python/tutorial-flask.
 Data from this web application should be used for entertainment purposes only.

 ## Run Standalone and Without Database
 Clone to desired directory `git clone https://github.com/kkorm/WeatherAlmanac`.
 Install dependencies using `pipenv install`.
 You may use the development server when running in debug mode in Visual Studio, or a production server can be spun up using Waitress.
 To use Waitress, use `pipenv run waitress-serve --listen=*:port web_interface.webapp:app`.
 Access the app at 127.0.0.1:port.